Ebay-style website Going Going Bike is now live, allowing anyone with a PayPal account to list bikes and bike accessories.

 In terms of anti-theft measures, there’s a padlock icon system for bikes that have frame numbers and are registered on Bike Revolution.
 A magazine section also provides events listings, blogs and more.

 Research from Going Going Bike suggests there are plenty of spare rides out there that are ready for auction.
-In fact, there are more than 13 million unused bikes in
+In fact, there are more than 13 million unused bikes in Britain.
+That’s an estimated sale value of nearly one billion pounds.
+Apparently, 33 per cent of households have at least one spare bike.

 Going Going Bike was founded by bike nuts James Johnson and Andrew Nethercot.